Investing in Your 50s: 4 Practical Tips for Retirement Planning

 Unlike undergraduate programs, graduate programs assess financial aid requirements by looking at only the student’s assets and incomes, not the parents’, so your finances won't be considered.

 You’ll also want to set expectations about other kinds of support—such as any help in paying for their health insurance premiums up to a certain age, or their mobile phone plan, or even whether toward major purchases like a home or car.
 It’s great to help out your children, but you’ll want to make sure you’re not jeopardizing your own security.

 Your 50s may demand a lot from you, but taking the time to properly assess your investments, personal financial situation, lifestyle, and, if applicable, your support for children, can be truly rewarding in your retirement years.

-By tackling these four goals now, you can meet your current responsibilities and increase your chances of a more financially secure and comfortable life in the decades to come.
+By tackling these four goals now, you can help set yourself up to meet your current responsibilities and increase your chances of a more financially secure and comfortable life in the decades to come.